Azure-Samples/ms-identity-docs-code-dotnet/web-app-aspnet/README.md

 1. Open the _appsettings.json_ file and modify the following code:

     ```json
-    "TenantId": "[Enter 'common', or 'organizations' or the Tenant ID (Obtained from the Azure portal.
+    "TenantId": "[Enter 'common', or 'organizations' or the Tenant ID (Obtained from the Entra admin center.
 Select 'Endpoints' from the 'App registrations' blade and use the GUID in any of the URLs), e.g. da41245a5-11b3-996c-00a8-4d99re19f292]",
-    "ClientId": "[Enter the Client Id (Application ID obtained from the Azure portal), e.g. ba74781c2-53c2-442a-97c2-3d60re42f403]",
+    "ClientId": "[Enter the Client Id (Application ID obtained from the admin center), e.g. ba74781c2-53c2-442a-97c2-3d60re42f403]",
-    "ClientSecret": "[Copy the client secret added to the app from the Azure portal]",
+    "ClientSecret": "[Copy the client secret added to the app from the admin center]",
     ```

 ## Run the application